-- New bytes to be sent cannot be written to the DATA register (SPIn.DATA) before the entire transfer has completed.
-A premature write will cause corruption of the transmitted data, and the Write Collision flag (WRCOL in SPIn.INTFLAGS) will be set. - Received bytes are written to the Receive Data Buffer register immediately after the transmission is completed. - 3.
-The Receive Data Buffer register has to be read before the next transmission is completed or data will be lost.
+- New bytes to be sent cannot be written to the DATA (SPIn.DATA) register before the entire transfer has completed.
+A premature write will cause corruption of the transmitted data and the Write Collision (WRCOL) flag in SPIn.INTFLAGS will be set. - 2.
+Received bytes are written to the Receive Data Buffer register immediately after the transmission is completed. - 3.
+The Receive Data Buffer register has to be read before the next transmission is completed, or the data will be lost.
 This register is read by reading SPIn.DATA. - 4.
 The Transmit Data Buffer and Receive Data Buffer registers are not used in Normal mode.

-After a transfer has completed, the Interrupt Flag will be set in the Interrupt Flags register (IF in SPIn.INTFLAGS).
+After a transfer has completed, the Interrupt Flag (IF) will be set in the Interrupt Flags (SPIn.INTFLAGS) register.
 This will cause the corresponding interrupt to be executed if this interrupt and the global interrupts are enabled.
-Setting the Interrupt Enable (IE) bit in the Interrupt Control register (SPIn.INTCTRL) will enable the interrupt.
+Setting the Interrupt Enable (IE) bit in the Interrupt Control (SPIn.INTCTRL) register will enable the interrupt.